bruno-azenha/adventure-squirrel/BRUNO_UPDATE_README.txt

   classes for the story creation mode in order to get some better organization all around.

+- On the useful.py file, created a function formatLinebreak(string,[Threshold])
+  that takes in a string and breaks it in a multiple line string if it is too big.
+Threshhold defaults to 70.

 #-------------------------------------------#
 # We should create a Makefile to do all of  #
 # the requirements for our program to work. #